-Your vehicle is installed with en route heating allowing you to travel safely whilst still using vour heating system and without switching off the gas cylinders.
+The Autograph range is installed with en route heating allowing you to travel safely while still using your heating system and without switching off the gas cylinders.
 When travelling, ensure that your cooking appliances are switched off before you move your vehicle.